C-Sim/we-care-server/queries.md

 }
 ```

-Query for setting up the new profile (account type patient if done by patient after signup (2nd page of form) - or account type carer if entered by supervisor):
+2nd part: mutation for setting up the new profile (part of signup form):

 ```graphql
 mutation Mutation($patientInput: PatientInput!) {